bhaaskara/GitlabCiCD/Gitlab_CICD_Concepts.md

 - Gitlab server assigns these jobs to the available runners.

 ### Executors
+The type of executor defines the environment in which the job gets executed.

 ![](Pasted%20image%2020230521175414.png)
 **Shell executor**
 - The simplet executor
-**Disadvantages**
+- Executes the job on the OS of the server directly
+-
+	**Disadvantages with shell executor**
 	- All the required programs for executing the jobs,need to be installed manually.
 	- ex: if you want to run docker command, docker need to be installed first.
 	- No clean build environment for every job execution, needs manual cleanup.

 	**Alternative executors**
 	There are several executors available, and you can choose your executor, while registering a runner.

 #### Docker Executor
 - Commands are executed inside a container.
 - Jobs run on user provided docker images
 - All the needed tools can be put in the container image.

 #### K8s executor
 - Allows you to use an existing k8s cluster for your builds.
 - K8s executor will create a new  pod for each gitlab job.

 #### Docker machine executor
 - Special version of the docker executor.
 - supports auto-scaling.